Anmol1696/team-helix/Ideas.md

 2. testing of application on scale is also not possible testnet if it involves a lot of test tokens

 ### Solution
+Build a single click dev environment that makes it easy for developers to test their system locally as well as at scale on kubernetes cluster.
+It will provide the developers with following things:
+1. spin up ethereum node with consensus and execution layer
+2. spin up OP node with bridge sequencer
+3. spin up explorer to see the transactions
+4. spin any other layer2 alongside this
+5. customisation of the setup to cater project needs

 ### Tech Stack to be used
 Docker, Kubernetes, Eth Clients, Optimism Clients